 Getting a vasectomy these days can be a responsible social gesture, but for Hank and Chuck back in 1950s Appalachia, it’s but a boozy night’s whim and all about hating to use rubbers, leaving them unprepared for how complicated their lives are about to get because nobody told them that they would have to keep using those slimy things until they’d experienced twenty ejaculations.
 With malleable resolve, they work through the embarrassment of producing semen samples, counting down their ejaculations, and actually talking about sex with their partners.
 They also bravely confront daunting obstacles of mean-spirited doctors and nurses, judgmental preachers, just plain nasty neighbors, a partner’s infidelity, and an inexplicable out-of-wedlock pregnancy—all while falling in love and without anybody getting shot.
 A comedic masterpiece according to almost all of the author’s relatives, pretty much except for that one aunt who’s had it in for him since he was a kid.

-Available for preorder from AMInk, Amazon, and Barnes&Noble.
+Available from AMInk, Amazon, and Barnes&Noble.

 “No Place to Pray is located at the creative nexus where Faulkner, Cormac McCarthy, and Richard Pryor converge.
 Rarely do writers explore, much less depict with insight, irony, and comedy, the endless lower depths of American culture…” –Larry Bensky, Executive Producer, “Radio Proust;” and former contributing editor to the Los Angeles Times Book Review